 In the opinion of Bond Counsel, under existing federal law and assuming compliance with applicable requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issue date of the Bonds, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax applicable to individuals.
-However, while interest on the Bonds also is not an item of tax preference for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by corporations is taken into account in the computation of adjusted current earnings for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by certain S corporations may be subject to tax, and interest on the Bonds received by foreign corporations with United States branches may be subject to a foreign branch profits tax.
+However, while interest on the Bonds also is not an item of tax preference for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by corporations is taken into account in the computation of adjusted current earnings for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by foreign corporations with United States branches may be subject to a foreign branch profits tax.
 Receipt of interest on the Bonds may have other federal tax consequences for certain taxpayers.
 See "TAX MATTERS."

-\$78,305,000 CITY OF TACOMA, WASHINGTON Water System Revenue and Refunding Bonds, 2013
+\$64,795,000 CITY OF TACOMA, WASHINGTON Regional Water Supply System Revenue Refunding Bonds, 2013

-DATED: Date of Delivery

-DUE: December 1, as shown on the inside cover
+DATED: Date of Delivery DUE: December 1, as shown on the inside cover

-The City of Tacoma, Washington (the "City"), Water System Revenue and Refunding Bonds, 2013 (the "Bonds"), will be issued only as fully registered bonds under a book-entry system, initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York, which will act as securities depository for the Bonds.
+The City of Tacoma, Washington (the "City"), Regional Water Supply System Revenue Refunding Bonds, 2013 (the "Bonds"), will be issued only as fully registered bonds under a book-entry system, initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York, which will act as securities depository for the Bonds.
 Individual purchases of the Bonds may be made in denominations of \$5,000 or any integral multiple thereof within a single maturity.
 Purchasers of the Bonds will not receive certificates representing their interest in the Bonds.

 Both principal of and interest on the Bonds shall be payable in lawful money of the United States of America.
 Interest on the Bonds, payable each June 1 and December 1, commencing December 1, 2013, and principal of the Bonds are payable by the Bond Registrar (currently The Bank of New York Mellon, New York, New York) to DTC, which is obligated to remit such principal and interest to its broker-dealer Participants for subsequent disbursement to beneficial owners of the Bonds.
-See Appendix B-"BOOK-ENTRY SYSTEM."
+See Appendix C-"BOOK-ENTRY SYSTEM."